Logical Machine Corporation: History

 Also in 1978, LOMAC acquired Mass Memory—a high-tech optical storage company based in Phoenix, Arizona, whose products had storage capacities on the order gigabytes and terabytes—and Centigram, makers of the Mike—a computer with speech recognition.
 Later that year, the company introduced Tina, a low-cost version of the ADAM.
 LOMAC suffered losses that year and appointed Jerry Brandt to the board of directions, naming him chief operating officer, in August 1978.
-Voakes had Logical absorb Mass Memory and Centigram into the parent operations, shutting down their respective plants in the process, converted 10 Byte Shops to franchises and opened 25 more franchised Byte locations, and stopped direct sales of LOMAC's business computer products.
+Brandt had Logical absorb Mass Memory and Centigram into the parent operations, shutting down their respective plants in the process, converted 10 Byte Shops to franchises and opened 25 more franchised Byte locations, and stopped direct sales of LOMAC's business computer products.
 By the beginning of 1979, LOMAC was profitable once more, and Brandt was let go from LOMAC.

-Peers left LOMAC in 1980, following a slump in the company's in sales.
+Peers left LOMAC in 1980, following a slump in the company's sales.
 He became an executive director of the United States Robotics Society, a consortium for industrial automation companies, that year.
 Following Peers' departure, LOMAC changed its name to Logical Business Machines, adopting the name of its European subsidiary.
 In 1983, the company announced a 16-bit clone of the IBM PC, called the Logical L-XT, which featured a 10-MB hard drive, 320-KB floppy drive and 192 KB of RAM, and a real-time clock, and came shipped with various software (including MS-DOS, a word processor, and a spreadsheet application) and an amber CRT monitor.
 The following year, the company introduced L-NET, a local area network system based on the L-XT that could link up to 64 computers.
 L-NET came shipped with a natural programming language, Diplomat—a descendant of the programming language used on the ADAM.

 In June 1983, Logical sued Coleco Industries over trademark infringement with the latter's to-be-released Adam microcomputer.
 Logical cited confusion from their existing ADAM customer base caused by the announcement of the Coleco Adam as the basis for the suit.
 Coleco challenged Logical in the press, writing that Logical's rights to the Adam trademark for use in computers had lapsed earlier in the year.
 The two settled out of court, with Coleco agreeing to license the Adam name from Logical in exchange for unlimited rights to the Adam trademark.

 Logical halted development of the L-XT when they filed for Chapter 11 bankruptcy in July 1984.
 The company had been $4 million in debt.
 They emerged from bankruptcy in September 1985, after being infused with $2 million from Carat Ltd. The latter immediately received a little less than 50 percent ownership in Logical—this stake set to grow to over 50 percent over the next six months.
 As part of the terms of exiting bankruptcy, Logical stopped manufacturing hardware and strictly became a software development company and value-added reseller of computer systems.